Child and Family Counseling Group

 The mother of three children, Beth brings a wealth of personal experience (and a much-needed sense of humor) to her parenting advice and her therapeutic practice.

-Angela started her psychology career in 2006 working in group homes for children with acute behavioral and emotional needs.
-Since then Angela has worked with teenagers in foster care in group homes, and provided therapy to children, teens and families.
 She has worked with children and youth across diverse ethnic backgrounds, socioeconomic statuses, and sexual orientations, helping them attention and focus problems, behavioral concerns, substance use issues, traumatic incidents, depression, and anxiety.
 Although she works with children of all ages, she has become passionate about working with teenagers, youth in foster care, children, teens and families with trauma histories, depression, and/or anxiety.

 Angela frequently uses Trauma-Focused Cognitive Behavioral Therapy (TFCBT model) to help youth and families find new ways of coping with past traumas.
 She has been trained in TFCBT by Tony Mannarino, the cofounder of the TFCBT model.
 She has often found in her work with youth and families that it is important to address any underlying traumas in order to move forward, have meaningful relationships and improve self-esteem.
 While it can be scary to talk about past traumas, Angela can provide the structure and support needed.
 Once a person is able to overcome and face their fear and learn new ways of coping, a great weight lifts and they are able to better enjoy their lives.